Anvoria/smithy/frontend/README.md

 cd frontend

 # Install dependencies
-npm install
+pnpm install

 # Start development server with Turbopack
-npm run dev
+pnpm run dev

 # The application will be available at:
 # http://localhost:3000